 "Twitchers will find this a most agreeable companion but all bird-loving travellers should pop a copy in their backpack, along with good binoculars."

 "The amount of detailed information within its pages will be enough to make even the best-travelled birders eager to get out and check a few more sites"

 "Of value to both Australian birdwatchers and international visitors, this book will assist novices, birders of intermediate skill and keen 'twitchers' to find any Australian species."

 Fat Birder, 2014

 "Finding Australian Birds is the perfect companion guide for bird watchers of all persuasions and used in tandem with a good field guide is a must for anyone interested in birdlife and bird watching in Australia."

-Lynnette Saint, Australian Marine Sciences Association, September 2014, pp 40-41
+Lynnette Saint, Australian Marine Sciences Association Bulletin, September 2014

 "I would certainly recommend purchasing a copy, particularly if you're interested in expanding the list of birds you’ve seen in Australia"

 Jack Holland, Canberra Birds Notes 39(3), December 2014